The Fultz sisters: Adolescence and adulthood

 The sisters spent the summer of 1960 on a promotional tour for Pet; on the tour they met Althea Gibson and Floyd Patterson.
 While they were in high school at Caswell County Training School, the sisters spent summers working at a diner in Greensboro, living in the owner's home.
 In 1961, when the sisters were 15 years old, Alice became pregnant.
 As the baby boy was born out of wedlock, Alice was made to put the child up for adoption.
 Decades later, Alice would attempt to contact her son, with little success.
 In August 1962, the sisters met President John F. Kennedy at the White House, sponsored by the National Association of Colored Women's Clubs.

 In the summer of 1963, the sisters attended the Reading Center at Livingstone College in Salisbury.
 In April 1964, just before they turned 18 years old, the sisters attended a debutante ball for Zeta Phi Beta, becoming members of the sorority.
 Also in 1964, Sharp and Pet arranged the end of the sisters' contract with Pet.
 Sharp said: "Sooner or later, these people must realize that there is no golden future around the corner, that these are just four nice little girls, who must seek a way of livelihood in a normal, wholesome fashion."

 In 1965, they graduated from Caswell County Training School.
 The sisters, as a unit, had a four-year scholarship to Bethune–Cookman University.
-They went to Bethune–Cookman to study music, but they skipped classes and had poor grades, and were forced to withdraw from the school after two years.
-Shortly after their withdrawal from Bethune–Cookman, the Saylors and the Fultz sisters moved to Peekskill, New York, in the hopes of creating a career in show business.
-They graduated from the Barbizon School of Modeling and appeared in various ad campaigns.
+After two years of struggling at Bethune–Cookman, the sisters were advised to withdraw from the school.
+Shortly after leaving Bethune–Cookman, the Saylors and the Fultz sisters moved to Peekskill, New York, in the hopes of creating a career in show business.
+The sisters graduated from the Barbizon School of Modeling and appeared in various ad campaigns.
 In 1968, at 22 years old, the sisters were living with the Saylors in a two-bedroom apartment in an integrated housing project in Peekskill.
 They were working in a garment factory for low wages.

 They all became nurses' aides, then began living in different cities.
 In 1981, Alice was diagnosed with breast cancer, undergoing chemotherapy and radiation.
 Following Alice's diagnosis, the sisters moved to the Carolinas.
 Louise, who married Alfred Teague, lived in Greensboro, North Carolina.
 Ann married Bostic and lived in Eastover, South Carolina.
 Alice married, but later divorced.
 1984, Alice began living in Reidsville, North Carolina, where the sisters were born.
 Around 1990, Catherine also moved to Reidsville.
 In 1995, Catherine underwent a mastectomy.
 Each of the sisters only gave birth to one child; Catherine said: "We were all scared to death that we would have multiple births, so we stopped at one".